petuum/rampart/src/graph/README.md

 1. Deploy all of the subnamespaces that will contain the components (note: each component gets its own namespace)
 2. Deploy all of the flows.
 Note that the actual body of volume flows do not exist per se, but are rather when two components using it write and read to the same place on a distributed filesystem
    a.
 Create Pulsar tenants, namespaces, and topics to house Pulsar flows
    b.
-Create all the auxiliary volume claimsm, deployments, and services to monitor volume flows
+Create all the auxiliary volume claims, deployments, and services to monitor volume flows
    c.
 Initialize the repository structure within the repository flows
 3. Deploy all of the components
    a.
 Using the repositories pulled during validation, create a [helmfile](https://helmfile.readthedocs.io/en/latest/) configuration file to package all of the components, edges, and `config` fields together.